microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/phased_builds.md

 title: Enabling phased builds (experimental)
 ---

-By default, Rush builds each project by running `npm run build` separately in each project folder, running projects in parallel when the dependency graph allows.
-From Rush's perspective, everything that happens inside that build command is atomic.
+By default, Rush builds each project by running a build script (similar to `npm run build`) separately in each project folder, processing projects in parallel when the dependency graph allows.
+From Rush's perspective, everything that happens inside that build script is a single operation.

 _Phased builds_ are a way to increase parallelism, by defining individual operations as _phases_ that can be executed on a project.
 As an example, if project B depends on project A, we could first build project A, and then